-- 5.12 A public school that serves a student in grades ten through twelve (10-12) shall administer college and career readiness assessments, including a career readiness assessment that leads to a nationally recognized work readiness certificate, as determined by the State Board to each student who chooses to take the assessment before he or she graduates from high school. - 5.12.1 "College and career readiness assessment" means a set of nationally recognized measurements of a student's acquisition of the knowledge and skills that the student needs to: - 5.12.1.1 Be successful in credit-bearing, first-year courses at an institution of higher education; or - 5.12.1.2 Earn other postsecondary credentials including, but not limited to, industry recognized credentials or technical certifications that allow a student to embark on a career. - 5.12.2 Students with disabilities should be encouraged to participate in the college and career readiness assessment.

-- 5.12.3 State or federal funds may be used to administer college and career readiness assessments in addition to the required statewide high school assessment. - 5.13 Public schools shall use the results from the college and career readiness assessment to: - 5.13.1 Inform student success plans; - 5.13.2 Assist students with course selection; and - 5.13.3 Assist with academic achievement and college and career readiness skills. - 5.14 Districts may assess academic achievement and growth by other means in addition to the statewide required assessments at the district's expense.
+- 5.12 A public school that serves any student in grades ten through twelve (10-12) shall administer college and career readiness assessments, as determined by the State Board, to each student who chooses to take the assessment before he or she graduates from high school. - 5.12.1 "College and career readiness assessment" means a set of nationally recognized measurements of a student's acquisition of the knowledge and skills that the student needs to: - 5.12.1.1 Be successful in credit-bearing, first-year courses at an institution of higher education; or - 5.12.1.2 Earn other postsecondary credentials including, but not limited to, industry recognized credentials or technical certifications that allow a student to embark on a career. - 5.12.2 Students with disabilities should be encouraged to participate in the college and career readiness assessment. - 5.12.3 State or federal funds may be used to administer college and career readiness assessments in addition to the required statewide high school assessment. - 5.13 Public schools shall use the results from the college and career readiness assessment to: - 5.13.1 Inform student success plans; - 5.13.2 Assist students with course selection; and - 5.13.3 Assist with academic achievement and college and career readiness skills. - 5.14 Districts may assess academic achievement and growth by other means in addition to the statewide required assessments at the district's expense.